House passes $11.75 million funding package for Colorado district’s water projects

 David Rosner, Commissioner of Federal Energy Regulatory Commission (FERC)

-The lowest price of regular gas in cities throughout Elbert County was found at a single gas station in the week ending Feb.
-28, according to customer reports submitted to GasBuddy.
+The lowest price for a gallon of premium gas in Elbert County during the week ending May 30 was $5.32, according to customer reports to GasBuddy.

 Trending